oleg-agapov/dbt-from-scratch-practice/practice/practice-1.md

 | schema                | dbt_<your_username>                                       |
 | threads               | 4                                                         |

-Now you should have a new directory called `dbt_course` which contains started dbt project.
+Now you should have a new directory called `dbt_course` which contains starter dbt project.

 > ⚠️ Also there will be created `logs` directory, which you can safely delete.